 Jill is the oldest mom with the youngest kids pretty much everywhere she goes.
 She has a 24-year-old daughter and two seven-year-old sons.
 She realizes that yes, that’s a really big gap between kids.
 Jill wears many hats: wife, mom, humorist, writer, wanderer, caffeine addict and wannabe wine snob.
 She is a news writer for Disney’s parenting website, Babble.
 Her work has appeared in various other online and print publications, including The Washington Post.
 Jill is always planning her next adventure, whether that be a week in Ireland or herding her kids into the people-mover (AKA her super-cool minivan) to check out what’s new in her neck of the woods.
 She lives with her husband and two sons in the San Antonio area.
 You can find out what Jill is up to by reading her blog, Ripped Jeans and Bifocals, where she writes about adoption and her spin on everyday parenting.

-Julie Bigboy is a Southern California native who loves exploring sunny San Diego with her husband and four children.
-With much to see and do in SoCal, Julie and her family are day trip experts, returning home after a day of fun.
-Julie writes parenting tips, family travel and little changes that make a big difference on her blog, Mom Rewritten.
-She also shares parenting tips and Disney travel advice on the DisneyBaby blog.
+Julie Bigboy is a Southern California native who loves exploring sunny San Diego with her husband and four children (aged preschool to teen).
+With much to see and do in SoCal, Julie and her family are day trip experts, usually returning home after a day of fun.
+Julie writes about positive parenting, family travel and healthy living on her site, Mom Rewritten.

 Kathy Penney's love of travel began with her first drive across her native Texas to Big Bend National Park as a child.
 She is passing along that love to her children while sharing their story to inspire all families to travel including special needs families like hers.
 When she's not sharing her family's adventures on her blog you can find her in their travel trailer discovering a new campsite or park or on her way to Walt Disney World for one of their frequent trips or leading her son's Scout meeting or taking her daughter to gymnastics.
 Life traveling with a busy preschooler and a gifted ADHD boy can be hectic but Kathy wouldn't have it any other way.